How Plants are Your Best (and Least Expensive) Accessory When Decorating Your Home

 Plants are inexpensive.

-Clients are always amazed at how quickly their accessory budget adds up.
+Interior design clients are always amazed at how quickly their accessory budget adds up.
 A real budget saver is to fill containers with plants.
 A beautiful and healthy plant is much less expensive than the pretty bowl we just put it in and really elevates the look of the bowl.
 Also, if you can get your plant to thrive for 6 months and it starts to show age and look sick, just dump it and get a new plant.
 So many people get emotionally attached to their plants and won’t get rid of them.
 This isn’t your old Aunt Gloria having to be euthanized, it’s a sad looking plant.
 Look at all the joy you got from it for 6 months.
 The now half-bald struggling plant isn’t doing anything good for your beautiful living room so just let it go and try another plant.

 Plants can be used seasonally to give your room context throughout the year.